 Is the earth full?

 The theme of this year is “Family Planning is a Human Right”.
-Which means parents have the right to decide freely how many children they want.
-50 years ago, that meant that women had the right to limit the amount of pregnancies, to avoid the danger of having too many children close together.
+This means parents have the right to decide freely on how many children they want.
+50 years ago, that meant that women had the right to limit the number of pregnancies, to avoid the danger of having too many children close together.

 It is argued that the “ticking time bomb” of overpopulation is not the problem that we used to think it was.
-Since the world population didn’t keep growing like it did 50 years ago.
-The problem therefor became a myth.
+Since the world population didn’t keep growing as it did 50 years ago.
+The problem therefore became a myth.
 And we are currently close to a “replacement rate”, where every death is replaced with a newborn.